Remotely unlock a LUKS-encrypted Linux server using Dropbear

 ~ # cryptroot-unlock

-Create an ssh alias for unlocking the server in the client's ~/.ssh/config
+Create an SSH alias for unlocking SERVER in ~/.ssh/config

 #: foobox - unlock server at boot